 Corals are colonies of tiny animals that reproduce only once a year by releasing their eggs into the water.
 During the rest of the year they simply create clones of themselves.

-In 1998, we witnessed the devastating effects of an unusual increase in sea surface temperature, with 90% of corals in the Maldives alone being affected.
-Global warming has become a serious threat to the world’s coral reefs and our Marine Centre Team at Baros Maldives is keen to understand the processes that lie behind it, as well as the possibilities of preventing further damage and to restore already stressed reefs.
+In 1998 and 2016, we witnessed the devastating effects of an unusual increase in sea surface temperatures, with 90 and 70 per cent of corals in the Maldives being affected in both years respectively.
+Global warming has become a serious threat to the world’s coral reefs and our Marine Centre Team at Baros is keen to understand the processes that lie behind it and help encourage regeneration of the corals on our house reef.

 To achieve this, we use the ‘coral propagation’ method, where fragments of corals are transplanted to a hard substrate to create coral nursery areas around Baros that aim to reproduce corals and establish homes for various fishes and invertebrates.